-The obliques are two separate muscles, the external oblique, and the internal oblique, making up the abdomen's sides.
+The obliques are two separate muscles, the external oblique, and the internal oblique, that are found on the sides and front of the abdomen.
 People sometimes refer to the obliques as the waist muscles.

 Where Are The Oblique Muscles?